trystan/ServiceCollectionValidation/README.md

 Exactly what it sounds like, validate your service collection.

-## Validate in your Setup.cs
+## Validate in your Startup.cs

-In setup:
+In Startup:

 ```csharp
 var services = new ServiceCollection();